soonick/soonick.github.io/_posts/2018-02-09-introduction-to-gdb.md

 This will continue the execution of the program until it reaches another endpoint, or (in our case) until the program ends.

-This are some of the most common use cases for debugging a simple program.
+These are some of the most common use cases for debugging a simple program.
 I&#8217;ll cover more advanced cases in another post.